- Current students

 Please note: There is a chance this programme will take an extra semester, depending on the timetables of the individual courses you select.
 This can be discussed during the application process.

-1. 42 credits at NCEA Level 3 (or equivalent) including:
+- 42 credits at NCEA Level 3 or higher including:

-- 14 credits from two or more other subjects
+- 14 credits from up to two subjects (approved or non-approved);

-3. 14 or more credits at NCEA Level 1 in maths or Pangarau
+- 14 credits in NCEA Level 1 or higher in Mathematics or Pangarau;

 For more information download the programme regulations: